Supporting aspiring lawyers:

 Claire Richardson, Council for Licensed Conveyancers

-This session will explore the academic training needs of recognised legal professions in England and Wales and highlight how employers can manage the successful onboarding of diverse early legal career entrants into their organisations.
+This session will explore the academic training needs of a number of recognised legal professions in England and Wales and highlight how employers can demonstrate that they are open to and encourage the development of team members into a range of accessible and rewarding legal professional careers.

 Breakout 2: Building a local economy – the connections between law schools, employers & graduate success